1984

 Alan: "You could interpret it as being anti-war as well."

-What promptly fed the rumour of the "political band" and it was
+This somehow reinforced the image of the "political band", and it was suggested

 Martin: "I don't think so.
 When people say you're a serious band they